davidmball/online_ros/README.md

 By Working Example
 ==================

-This is a web system where the user can compile, edit and run working example code.
+This is a web system where the user can compile, edit and run working Robot Operating System (ROS) example code.

 This code is currently in a pre alpha, proof of concept state.
 Do not use in a production environment.

-At the moment this only targets Robot Operating System (ROS).

-The tutorials are located in a separate repository which you can get from here : .
+The tutorials are located in a separate repository described below.

 ### Install (alpha)